mj6meron/mj6meron/README.md

 Earned a Bachelor's degree in computer science from Kristianstad University, Sweden, specializing in software development.

 🔭  I am a software Engineer and currently working as a Data Engineer
-<br>👯 I’m also looking to collaborate on projects in my free time<br>🌱 Currently growing in the field of Data Science and it's pretty cool.<br>💬 🤝 Let's keep in contact: Email - meronmkl@gmail.com
+<br>👯 I’m also looking to collaborate on projects in my free time<br>🌱 Currently growing in the field of Data Science and it's pretty cool.<br>💬 🤝 keep in touch via Email - meronmkl@gmail.com

 Currently working on a corporate github: meron-vgcs